With fireworks on and offstage, big-time rock concerts return with an ecstatic John Fogerty

 Also having special resonance on the holiday was Fogerty's first new original in eight years, "Weeping in the Promised Land," which he introduced by saying it was inspired by the murder of George Floyd "right here in Minneapolis.
 If any good comes out of it, it forces us to have social dialogue about equality.
 C'mon, we can do better."

 The crowd cheered and then Fogerty, with his rudimentary piano skills and a recorded gospel choir joining on the chorus, offered arguably his most powerful lyric in a long career of social commentary songs.
 "All the people are crying your last words, 'I can't breathe,' " he sang.
-"And a white judge says, 'There's been no crime here today.' "
+"And a white judge say, 'There been no crime here today.' "

 Then, after a pregnant pause, he crooned the final chorus as the crowd of maybe 5,000 listened as reverently as you'll probably ever see at a big-time rock concert.